Skip to main content

-I am a Senior Lecturer with a particular focus on Leadership and management.
+I am a Senior Lecturer with a particular focus on Leadership and Management.
 Current roles including teaching across a range of pre and post registration modules, including Foundation, Pre-registration and MSc programmes.
-I am also the lead for the Admissions for the Nursing Associate Foundation Degree.
+I am Associate Dean for Access and Participation for the Joint Faculty of St Georges and Kingston Universities and also the lead for the Admissions for the Nursing Associate Foundation Degree.

 Associate Dean for Access and Participation.
 Admissions Tutor Nursing Associate Foundation Degree.